dhunganabibek/aws-certification-notes/exam-notes/notes.md

 Run Command: excute command on managed compute with out SSH and RDP Session Manager: Connect to managed comput with out SSH and RDP.

+## Instance profile
+Used to attach IAM role to EC2 instance.